blocksds/dswifi/documentation/local_multiplayer_mode.md

 ```

 This is required even if your application needs to switch between Internet and
-local multiplayer mode, you can't use `USE_WFC`.
-Also, hardware timer 3 will be
+local multiplayer mode, you can't use `WFC_CONNECT`.
+Note that hardware timer 3
-used by the WiFi library after this call.
+will be used by the WiFi library after this call.

 After using multiplayer mode you can call this to switch to Internet mode: